Andy Perkins / flickr

 A major new industry emerged as entrepreneurs set up factories to produce automobiles.
 In 1911 the first Indianapolis 500 was held, setting a Memorial Day tradition that has become the largest single-day sporting event in the world.
 Although it kept its race, Indianapolis eventually lost the automobile industry to areas that could provide steel and coal more economically—by water.

 As notable as high-tech industries are the many academic institutions, the largest of which is Indiana University-Purdue University at Indianapolis.
 The Indiana University Medical School is one of the largest in the nation, and Purdue is noted for its research in the areas of computers and automation.
 Butler University, Marian University and the University of Indianapolis, all private colleges, also are part of the city's educational environment.
-Martin University was founded by Rev. Boniface Hardin in 1977.
-The institution was created to serve minorities and low-income groups.
+Martin University was founded by Rev. Boniface Hardin in 1977 to serve minorities and low-income groups.

 A resurgence in the arts has accompanied this revitalization project.
-Home of a nationally acclaimed children's museum and an equally noted museum of art, Indianapolis also claims a respected symphony orchestra, ballet and opera companies as well as several theater groups.
-The headquarters of such organizations as the American Legion and Kiwanis International further define the metropolitan atmosphere.
+Home of a nationally acclaimed children's museum and museum of art, Indianapolis also claims a respected symphony orchestra, ballet and opera companies as well as several theater groups.

-The city also has grown into a major sports center.
-Both professional and amateur teams are supported, and Indianapolis is home to the national governing bodies of seven sports.
-World-class facilities, combined with a tremendous volunteer commitment, have helped bring success to both national and international sporting events.
-Indianapolis is still best known, however, as the home of the Indianapolis 500, the jewel in the automobile racing crown.
+The city also has grown into a major sports center and is home to the national governing bodies of seven sports.
+It is still best known, however, as the home of the Indianapolis 500, the jewel in the automobile racing crown.

 By CarBoth I-70, a major east-west superhighway spanning two-thirds of the country, and I-65, the Lake Michigan-Gulf of Mexico link, pass directly through downtown, enabling travelers to reach the city's center from the suburbs in 15 to 20 minutes.